joshua-zingale/masters-project/report/report.md

 # Development

 Development of the AI Tutor took place over two distinct periods.
-Development began during an eight-week summer data-science fellowship program for undergraduate and master's students at UC Riverside and one of the authors (Zingale) continued development after the program's end.
+Development began during an eight-week summer data-science fellowship program for undergraduate and master's students at UC Riverside, then continuing with one of the authors (Zingale) continued development after the program's end.
 For the first half of development the goals were twofold: on the one hand, the development during the fellowship was to serve as a learning experience for the fellows;
 on the other hand, the AI Tutor was to be developed.
+This student-developer portion will be discussed below.

 ## Student Developers
 The summer program split a cohort of 22 students into project groups and supported them with professional development lectures and workshops.
 During the summer program, one of the authors (Zingale) managed a team of six upperclassman undergraduates to develop the AI Tutor.
-The development team members had foundational programming knowledge but lacked experience working on a development team;
+The student developers had foundational programming knowledge but lacked experience working on a development team;
-to wit, they had not been exposed to coding standards, code linters, unit tests with code coverage requirements, nor continuous integration.
+to wit, they had not worked with coding standards, code linters, unit tests with code coverage requirements, nor continuous integration.

 Given the limited length of the summer program, starting to code as soon as possible was imperative.
 This imperative led the design of the coding standards, code repository management, and sprints.
 The aspects were designed both to educate the student developers on working toward a production environment and to encourage maintainable code beyond the students' abandonment of the project.